chok-chok/episode-api/SETUP.md

 # Local setup
-To setup the development enviornment on local machine, follow the steps described below.
+To set up the development environment on a local machine, follow the steps described below.

 ## System requirements
 - OS: tested on `Ubuntu` and `MacOS`, but recommend `Ubuntu 20.04.4 LTS`